magaud/projective-prover/README.md

 # TODO
+- Coq internals
-- ignore hypotheses which are not of the form rk(?e)=?v
+* ignore hypotheses which are not of the form rk(?e)=?v

-- replace "find_reference" with "Coqlib.lib_ref"
+* replace "find_reference" with "Coqlib.lib_ref"

-- remove the call to "Vernacstate.Declare.get_current_proof_name"
+* remove the call to "Vernacstate.Declare.get_current_proof_name"

+- Proofs
+* make a proof of DG property which creates points interactively and use the general instance to solve the goal